-- Use of shorter pen needles (4mm or 5mm) for all children commencing insulin therapy although 4mm needles are the safest option, particularly for those aged 2-6 years. - Children aged under 6 years must use a 4 mm needle with a lifted skin fold. - The use of syringes in very young children (<6 years old) is not recommended [10]. - Children using a 5mm pen needle or longer should be switched to a 4mm needle if possible and if not should always use a lifted skinfold [10]. - For children using syringes, the shortest available needle (6mm/8mm) must be used and injected using a lifted skinfold and 45 degree injection angle.

-• The need to use a lifted skin fold should be reviewed as the child grows.
+- We of shorter pen needles (4mm, 5mm or 6mm) for all children commencing insulin therapy although 4mm needles are the safest option, particularly for those aged 2-6 years. - " Injection at a 90 degree angle is preferred when smaller needle lengths are used. - " Children aged under 6 years should use a 4mm needle with a lifted skin fold. - " For children using syringes, the shortest available needle (8mm) should be used and injections give using a lifted skinfold and 45 degree injection angle. - " The need to use a lifted skin fold should be reviewed as the child grows.